openenclave/openenclave/samples/helloworld/README.md

 }
 ```

-This function calls into the generated host marshaling function that is generated from the `helloworld.edl` file.
-It handles the code that marshals any parameters and calls the function within in the enclave itself.
-In this sample we do not have any actual function parameters.
-Even though `enclave_helloworld()` function itself is a `void` with no return valid, the marshaling code itself can fail so we need to validate the return code associated with this.
-If `enclave_helloworld()` were to return a value this would be passed back as an out parameter.
+This function calls into the host marshaling function that is generated from the `helloworld.edl` file.
+It handles the code that marshals any parameters, and calls the function within the enclave itself.
+In this sample, we do not have any actual function parameters.
+Even though the function `enclave_helloworld()` is a `void` return type, the marshaling code itself can fail, so we need to validate the return code associated with it.
+If `enclave_helloworld()` were to return a value, this would be passed back as an out parameter.

 The Open Enclave handles all the context switching between the host mode and the enclave mode.